ivanursul/ivanursul/_posts/2017-08-03-counting-eggs-design.markdown

 ![](assets/images/egg-project/ui.png)

 Customer didn't ask for any UI part, but we understood that it would be very hard to launch a console app, so we managed to convince customer to write a simple UI.

+We have two views: main and settings views.

 ### <a href="#" name=""><i class="fa fa-link anchor" aria-hidden="true"></i></a> Hardware